Skinamarink: Is the Movie Based on Real Horror Events?

 The number of actors in the movie may be less, yet they certainly steal the heart of the viewers with their excellent performances.
 Many cannot help but empathize with the two young protagonists as they navigate a daunting situation with horrific outcomes.
 Besides, the thrilling storyline has left many to wonder about the film’s origins.
 Is ‘Skinamarink’ based on actual events or simply a fictional tale?
 Well, if you have similar questions, we have you covered!

-No, ‘Skinmarik’ is not based on a true story.
-Instead, the film’s story was written by Kyle Edward Ball, who also served as the director.
+The events depicted in “Skinmarik” are purely fictional.
+The film’s story was written by Kyle Edward Ball, who also served as the director.
 Before entering the film industry, he used to make YouTube videos for his channel Bitesized Nightmares, which featured different horror stories shared by the public in his comment section.
 Through this work, Ball learned to shoot by implication instead of showing.
 “Instead of showing actors, I was doing point-of-view shots or filming different parts of the room while we had audio off-screen,” he explained the technique to Roger Ebert.

 Ball’s work inspired him to create a feature film that utilized the same techniques as his videos.
 “I set rules in place that I wasn’t allowed to break.
 We never see someone’s face.
 We avoid showing people on screen for too long.
 Whatever dialogue is delivered is always delivered off-screen.
 We never go outside.
 We never leave the house.
 We’re always in the house.
 Even if, in the beginning, you see windows and doors in the house, the blinds are always shut, so we never get a view of the outside world.
 There’s also no music in the movie,” the film director explained.

 While some aspects of the plot can easily be comprehended, Ball has left much for the viewers to interpret.
 However, he hinted the storyline is quite similar to the classic tale of ‘Hansel and Gretel.’
-However, just because the movie is not based on real-life events, it does mean that Ball has no personal connection to it.
+However, just because the movie is not based on real-life events, it does not mean that Ball has no personal connection to it.
 As the film was lensed in his childhood home, there are several props in it that the director has memories with.

 “Looking through them, there was a teddy bear that felt very personal to me and my sister; it was Ogopogo, a sea monster in British Columbia that’s Canada’s version of the Loch Ness Monster.
 Ogopogo was so personal to me, and that made its way into the movie.
 Kaylee’s pink elephant blanket, featured heavily, was my sister’s blanket in real life,” Ball shared.
 Additionally, the film uses public-domain cartoons, one of which is ‘Somewhere in Dreamland,’ by Max Fleischer.